 When you are playing solo, this can feel a bit odd, because if you play open courtship, you already know what the AI's score in a given area will be and can concentrate on beating it.
 If you play closed courtship, you can put your eggs in the wrong basket and get unlucky.
 I can go either way on this—if you play open, focusing too hard on courtship might mean you aren't pursuing other objectives necessary for victory.
 If you get a nasty surprise during closed courtship, there are still other ways to earn VP, and thematically I like the idea that you are trying to get a good read on those mysterious Fairchild kids.
 There is also the Charles Dickens variant(!), in which you reveal the courtship theme card on a random turn during the season, which makes for a nice compromise.

-Obsession is not a perfect game, but I definitely enjoy it.
-I think that to get maximum fun out of it, you need to really be committed to the theme—middle school Liz Davidson thought that Colin-Firth-as-Mr. Darcy was the sexiest being in existence.
+I think that to get maximum fun out of Obsession, you need to really be committed to the theme—middle school Liz Davidson thought that Colin-Firth-as-Mr. Darcy was the sexiest being in existence.
 I have read all of the Austen and Brontë novels, plus a... significant... number of Regency romances.
 I was primed for this game.
 The flavor text is great, and the theme and mechanics are nicely interwoven.
 For me, the greatest pleasure of a game of Obsession is making up a story about the guests you throw together at the events you host for them.